Adrienne Herndon

 Placing her dream on hold, Adrienne threw herself into her work as head of the department of drama and elocution at Atlanta University.
 She brought Shakespeare to the South, presenting the University's first Shakespearean production; Herndon directed the University's theater offerings and gave Atlanta's Black community access to drama with professional stage sets and costumes.
 Moreover, she opened the university community to the American theater world.
 They hosted the William Gillette Theater Company of New York in a performance of Sherlock Holmes in the Adventure of the Second Stain.
 She engaged others at the University in her work.
 W. E. B. Du Bois, her colleague on the faculty, served as the stage manager for the Gillette production.

-Herndon experienced the frustrations of gender as well as the exclusions of race.
+Herndon experienced the frustrations of gender and the exclusions of race.
 Before their marriage, Alonzo Herndon promised to allow Adrienne to pursue her drama studies.
 He probably had no idea, however, how demanding of time and resources that pursuit would be.
 Nor would he have fully appreciated at the time that any serious career on the stage would mean extended absences from home.
 Ironically, the exclusion from the theater returned Adrienne full-time to her home and family.

 In one last desperate grab for the stage, she studied at the American Academy of Dramatic Arts in New York.
-She was furthering her drama studies and escaping Atlanta, a city with just undergone the worst racial violence in Georgia.
+She was furthering her drama studies and escaping Atlanta, a city that had just undergone the worst racial violence in Georgia.
 In fear and disgust, Adrienne moved her young son, Norris, to Philadelphia to live with relatives and enrolled at the Academy, which was not far away in New York, leaving her husband in Atlanta.
 While racism in the North did not generally reflect the violent extremes of racism in the South, it was no less destructive.

 She returned to Atlanta with her son and became absorbed in a domestic project that would be one of her most significant contributions.
 Nearly two years after the Atlanta Riot, the Herndons began constructing the new house they had been planning for some time.
 With Adrienne as an architect and Alonzo as builder/contractor, a two-story Beaux-Arts Classical house was erected adjacent to Atlanta University.